BigFloatingDeathPanda/google-homepage/README.md

 To do: Get spacing on buttons correct.

 To do: Get font on header-footer correct.
+(DONE)

 To do: Make button look correct.
+(DONE)

 Then I'll probably call it good.